The opposition to smart meters in Arizona

 It was clear that the way forward was to get the Commission involved, even though it seemed impossible.
 We encouraged anyone across the state to call or write the Commission about smart meters.
 They got a lot of calls!
 When I called them to ask a question, the operator immediately asked if it was about the smart meters.
 We then knew we had gotten their attention.

-A handful of activists from around the state, including one from our community, were able to get a meeting with commissioner Paul Newman, so he could hear our concerns.
+A handful of activists from around the state, including one from our community group, were able to get a meeting with commissioner Paul Newman, so he could hear our concerns.

 The first hearing